Girivar029/Space_Sim/Full_Version_1.0/Planning.md

 #Physics#

-This will be divided into different classes each for a central physics, orbital mechanics, distance and proximity, collision handling, energy and angular momentum monitoring, event logging and history tracking, modular execution, scalability and UI and output classes.
+This will be divided into different classes each for a central physics, orbital mechanics, distance and proximity, collision handling, energy and angular momentum monitoring.